danielhc0228/crypto-tracker/README.md

 # Crypto Tracker

 ## What is it
-The website provides information about coins regarding their price, history and charts.
+The website provides information about coins regarding their price, history and charts.\
+API data is retrieved from CoinPaprika API.

 ## Example Screenshots (Cropped)
 Home page